CheikhIsmail/rag-document-chat/README.md

 4. Each chunk is converted into a dense embedding vector.
 5. Embeddings are stored in a FAISS vector index.
 6. When the user asks a question, the query is embedded.
-7. The most relevant chunks are retrieved using cosine similarity.
+7. FAISS retrieves candidate chunks using semantic similarity.
+8. Retrieved chunks are re-ranked using BM25 lexical relevance.
-8. Retrieved chunks are passed to the LLM as context.
+9. The top-ranked chunks are passed to the LLM as context.
-9. The model generates an answer grounded in the retrieved sources.
+10. The model generates an answer grounded in the retrieved sources.
-10. The frontend displays the answer, retrieval score, and source citations.
+11. The frontend displays the answer, retrieval score, and source citations.

 ---